Cram school: France

-The national exam (baccalauréat) ending high-school is easy to obtain (the success rate is about 90%), and the marks obtained matter relatively little (most higher education school choose their students before the baccalauréat results, based on marks during high-school).
+The national exam (baccalauréat) ending high-school is easy to obtain (the success rate is about 90%), and the grades obtained matter relatively little (most higher education school choose their students before the baccalauréat results, based on grades during high school).
 Thus, baccalauréat cram schools are rare.
 Individual tutoring is more common.

-After the baccalauréat, about 5% of the French students attend the Classes Préparatoires aux Grandes Écoles (prep school) or CPGE.
-These two-year programs are meant to prepare undergrad students to the entrance exams of high-profile graduate schools (Grandes écoles) in research, engineering and business — including École Normale Supérieure, HEC Paris, EDHEC, ESCP, EM Lyon, ESSEC, École polytechnique, Arts et Métiers ParisTech, Télécom Paris, École des Ponts, CentraleSupélec, École des Mines, and ISAE-SUPAERO.
+After the baccalauréat, about 5% of the French students attend the selective Classes Préparatoires aux Grandes Écoles (prep school) or CPGE.
+These two-year programs are meant to prepare undergrad students to the entrance exams of high-profile graduate schools (Grandes écoles) in science, engineering and business — including École Normale Supérieure, HEC Paris, EDHEC, ESCP, EM Lyon, ESSEC, École polytechnique, Arts et Métiers ParisTech, Télécom Paris, École des Ponts, CentraleSupélec, École des Mines, and ISAE-SUPAERO.
 A large proportion of CPGE are public schools, with very small tuition fees.
 There are about 400 CPGE schools for 869 classes, including about 58 private schools.
 They have produced most of France's scientists, intellectuals, and executives during the last two centuries.

-French prep schools are characterized by heavy workload and high demands, varying however between schools.
-Programs are, however, similar to the first two years in public universities.
-Students in CPGE have between 36 and 40 hours of class a week, as well as a weekly 2-to-4 hours written test (often on Saturday).
-Students are expected to work on their own at least 2 hours a day, while the most ambitious students can work more than 5 hours every evening after school, as well as during the weekend.
-Moreover, students take what is called "colles" (or "khôlles") mainly 2 times a week, which are oral interrogations.
+French prep schools are characterized by heavy workload and very high demands, varying however between schools.
+Programs are heavier than the first two years in public universities, covering several majors (for example Maths and Physics).
+Students in CPGE have between 36 and 40 hours of class a week, as well as one or more weekly 2-to-4 hours written test on each major (often also on Saturday).
+Students are expected to work on their own at least 2 hours a day, while the most ambitious students can work more than 5 hours every evening after classes, as well as during the weekend and holidays.
+Moreover, students have to take what is called "colles" (or "khôlles") mainly 2 times a week, which are oral interrogations.
 For science topics, it consists of an hour-long session where a group of typically 3 students, each on a board, and dealing with a question related to a specific lesson (e.g. a demonstration of a theorem) and/or exercises.
-The teacher listens to, assists and corrects the students.
+The teacher listens to, assists and corrects the students, then grades them.
 Khôlles on languages (e.g. English) consists in a 30 minutes test: first listening to an audio or studying a newspaper article and summarizing it, and then writing a short essay on the theme.
 Everything is then presented orally to the teacher.
 Literacy khôlles often consist in preparing and presenting an essay.